docmab23/Langchain-Document-Context/README.md

 ### Give a document as a context to GPT-3.5

-### Powered by OpenAI embeddings, Langchain and FAISS
+### Powered by OpenAI Embeddings API, Langchain and FAISS